PTUA logo

 Conversely, improving public transport can make life easier for both public transport and road users.
 Vancouver in Canada has built no freeways for decades, and has invested in public transport instead.
 In the last decade, average travel times to work have reduced as a result.

-This paradox is widely recognised by transport planners overseas, and even has an official name: the Downs-Thompson Paradox.
-One doesn't have to look hard to find examples of this principle in action.
+This paradox is widely recognised by transport planners overseas, and even has an official name: the Downs-Thomson Paradox.
+One doesn’t have to look hard to find examples of this principle in action.

 Case Study No.1:

-The extension of the Eastern Freeway to Springvale Road, built in the mid-1990s, parallels and competes with the Lilydale/Belgrave rail line.
-Currently, the rail line is Melbourne's busiest, carrying around 15,000 passengers in the morning peak hour, just under half its capacity.
-Although much wider than the rail line, the Eastern Freeway before it was extended carried only about half this volume (8,000 passengers) but even they strained the road's capacity, with traffic banked up at the City end of the freeway for three or four kilometres.
+The extension of the Eastern Freeway to Springvale Road, opened in 1997, parallels and competes with the Lilydale/Belgrave rail line.
+In the 1990s the rail line was Melbourne’s busiest, carrying around 15,000 passengers in the morning peak hour, just under half its capacity.
+Although much wider than the rail line, the Eastern Freeway before it was extended carried only about half this volume (8,000 passengers) but even they strained the road’s capacity, with traffic banked up at the City end of the freeway for three or four kilometres.
 Now that the freeway has been extended, the traffic jams have grown to twice as long, and commuters who drive into the city from Templestowe regularly complain about the longer delays due to increased traffic!

-(The further extension of this freeway to Frankston is predicted to dump an extra 28,000 cars a day at the City end - many of which would be escapees from neglected public transport services.)
+The further extension of this freeway to Frankston via Eastlink is ultimately expected to dump an extra 28,000 cars a day at the City end – many of which would be escapees from neglected and overcrowded public transport services.

 Case Study No.2: